-Wildlife Estates, the largest, landowner-led, private wildlife conservation label in Europe
+Wildlife Estates: the largest, landowner-led, private wildlife conservation label in Europe

 Today Wildlife Estates is the largest, landowner-led, private wildlife conservation label in Europe.
 The ELO and Wildlife Estates’ national delegations are continuing to raise the profile of private conservation in the global effort to preserve biodiversity.

-ELO’s flagship wildlife conservation project has grown from humble beginnings and ttoday, thanks to the passion and commitment of our members, the Wildlife Estates network consists of over 300 estates and more than 1.5 million hectares, and the project is growing steadily.
+ELO’s flagship wildlife conservation project has grown from humble beginnings and today, thanks to the passion and commitment of our members, the Wildlife Estates network consists of over 300 estates and more than 1.5 million hectares, and the project is growing steadily.

 The project is managed by 19 national delegations who are responsible for spreading the initiative at the national level.
 We hold regular regional and national events and conferences in order to increase the support for private landowners.
 Our aim is to put privately-led conservation and sustainable management on equal footing with environmental organizations.

-Each year the Wildlife Estates organizes a 2-day event of conferences and wildlife management site-visits.
+Each year the Wildlife Estates organises a 2-day event of conferences and wildlife management site-visits.
 This event provides an opportunity for all Wildlife Estates label holders, as well as like-minded individuals, to get together to exchange the best practices and to strengthen the European network.
 It also brings together some of the most influential policy makers in Europe to listen to the concerns of landowners and land managers.

 We welcome members and non-members alike to come and join our events.